KevinAst/eatery-nod/src/util/feature-u/docs/api.md

 <a name="createAspect"></a>

 ## createAspect(name, [validateConfiguration], [expandFeatureContent], validateFeatureContent, assembleFeatureContent, [assembleAspectResources], [injectRootAppElm], [additionalMethods]) ⇒ [`Aspect`](#Aspect)
-Create an Aspect object, used to extend feature-u.**Note on App Promotion**: You will notice that the App object isconsistently supplied thoughout the various Aspect methods.
-TheApp object is used in promoting cross-communiction betweenfeatures.
-While it is most likely an anti-pattern to interaget theApp object directly in the Aspect, it is needed as to "passthrough" to downwstream processes (i.e. as an opaque object).**This is the reason the App object is supplied**.
-As examples ofthis: - The "logic" aspect will dependancy inject (DI) the App object   into the redux-logic process. - The "route" aspect communcates the app in it's API (i.e. passes   it through). - etc.**Please Note**: `createAspect()` accepts named parameters.
+Create an Aspect object, used to extend feature-u.
+The Aspect object promotes a series of life-cycle methods that**feature-u** invokes in a controlled way.
+This life-cycle iscontrolled by `launchApp()` _... it is supplied the Aspects, and itinvokes their methods._The essential characteristics of the Aspect life-cycle is to:- accumulate aspect content across all features- perform the desired setup and configuration- expose the framework in some way _(by injecting a component in the  root DOM, or some "aspect cross-communication mechanism")_Typically the Aspect object will need to retain state between theselife-cycle methods in order to do it's job.
+Some Aspects may rely on an "aspect cross-communication mechanism" toaccomplish it's work.
+This is merely a proprietary Aspect method whichis documented and consumed by another Aspect.
+Please refer to[Aspect.additionalMethods()](#aspectadditionalmethods).**Please Note**: `createAspect()` accepts named parameters.
+Theorder in which these items are presented represents the same orderthey are executed.

 | Param | Type | Description |